Skip Ribbon Commands

 Interference

-This test is not approved by the FDA and is best used as an adjunct to existing clinical and pathologic information.
+This test is not approved by the US Food and Drug Administration, and it is best used as an adjunct to existing clinical and pathologic information.

 Performing Laboratory Information